 You should know your watch's water resistance rating before any moisture touches the timepiece.
 The last thing you want to do is inadvertently wind up with a very clean, very useless watch because it got water damaged.
 If your watch is vintage or you don't know the water resistance, err on the side of caution and proceed to step two.

-If your watch is vintage and/or the water rating isn't immediately visible, remove the band and clean it separately.
-If you have a Nixon watch, you don't need to remove the band, as all our stainless steel watches are rated at least 50 meters, which is plenty for submerging them for cleaning.
-Should you want to go the extra mile and clean the band and case separately, first remove your watch band.
+If your watch is vintage and/or the water rating isn't immediately visible, remove the bracelet and clean it separately.
+If you have a Nixon watch, you don't need to remove the bracelet, as all our stainless steel watches are rated at least 50 meters, which is plenty for submerging them for cleaning.
+Should you want to go the extra mile and clean the bracelet and case separately, first remove your watch bracelet.

 3. Clean the case.

 Once you've established that your watch is water-friendly, submerge it in your bowl of soapy water.
 Use the toothbrush or cotton swab to get into the nooks and crannies and remove the dirt from all sides.
 Rinse the case off with warm water and place it on a clean cloth or surface to dry.
 If your watch is not water-resistant, moisten a cotton swab and use it to clean the case, then wipe it down with a microfiber cloth.

 Submerge the bracelet in the bowl of soapy water (replace the water if cleaning your case dirtied it).
 Use the toothbrush to clean in between the links and in the clasp.
 Rinse it in warm water and dry it with a microfiber cloth.
 NOTE: If you have a mesh or Milanese bracelet, don't submerge it or use soap to clean it.
 Get a fresh microfiber cloth, dampen it if needed, and gently wipe the bracelet down.

 When Should You Clean Your Stainless Steel Watch?